Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-notifications/_index.nb.md

 ---
-title: Send sms notifications
+title: Send notifications
-linktitle: Send sms notifications
+linktitle: Send notifications
-description: Endpoint for sending an SMS notification to one or more recipient.
+description: Endpoint for sending a notification through a chosen notification channel to one or more recipient.
-weight: 50
+weight: 40
 toc: true
 ---

 ## Endpoint

-POST /orders/sms
+POST /orders

 ## Authentication